-COIT20249 - Professional Skills in Information Communication Technology
+COIT20249 - Professional Skills and Ethics in Information and Communications Technology

 General Information